kammitama5/kammitama5.github.io/_posts/2018-6-7-Thursday-June-7th.md

   so we got coffee and fraps downstairs!
 The sugar helped me stay awake, and I actually completed my sprint two hours before the end of the day, so I spent the rest of the afternoon learning PHP on my own.
+- I was actually amused today, being on the other side of developing again.
+But today I had the motivation to get things done and even found some bugs.
 - I was supposed to hang out with some JPL-ers, but I am much too tired.
 I'm planning to take a nap, get up and work on some Rust until the early morning, and come home tomorrow and work on Haskell during the weekend.